 Method 9: Contact a Data Recovery Service

-When dealing with physical damage, or cases where none of the methods above are of any help, data recovery services are your only choice.
+Contacting a data recovery service is advisable when your external hard drive is physically damaged, and you have important data on it.
+Don’t risk DIY recovery in such cases.
 They’re pricier than using DIY data recovery methods, but they also offer you unmatched peace of mind.
 In almost all cases, a data recovery services should be able to recover some, if not all of your data.

 Here’s what to expect when using a data recovery service: